pmccrind/pmccrind.github.io/essays/le‘ahi-journal.md

 ## Shattered Love
-Her smile, her radiant beaming smile.
+Her smile, her radiant beaming smile. <br/>
-She loved every animal.
+She loved every animal. <br/>
-Free spirited often to a fault, her chase of the next mountain made her not see the next valley.
+Free spirited often to a fault, <br/>
+her chase of the next mountain <br/>
+made her not see the next valley.<br/>

-The skid marks on her arms outnumber,
+The skid marks on her arms outnumber,  <br/>
-my willingness to be hurt.
+my willingness to be hurt. <br/>
-Shapeshifting into a fiending creature,
+Shapeshifting into a fiending creature, <br/>
-I don’t recognize this monster.
+I don’t recognize this monster. <br/>
-Her smile filled with too many teeth, causing even animals to growl in her presence.
+Her smile filled with too many teeth, <br/>
+causing even animals to growl in her presence.<br/>

-She lies in the valley now,
+She lies in the valley now, <br/>
-with her new-found friends.
+with her new-found friends. <br/>
-Each day mirrored from the last, looking for the next mountain top, in the river of her arm.
+Each day mirrored from the last, <br/>
+looking for the next mountain top, <br/>
+in the river of her arm.<br/>